OpenModelica/OpenModelica/doc/UsersGuide/source/ompython.rst

 - getSolutions()

-Two calling possibilities are accepted using getXXX() where "XXX" can be any of the above functions (eg:) getParameters().
+Three calling possibilities are accepted using getXXX() where "XXX" can be any of the above functions (eg:) getParameters().

 -  getXXX() without input argument, returns a dictionary with names as keys and values as values.
--  getXXX(S), where S is a sequence of strings of names, returns a tuple of values for the specified names.
+-  getXXX(S), where S is a string of names.
+-  getXXX(["S1","S2"]) where S1 and S1 are list of string elements

 Usage of getMethods
 ~~~~~~~~~~~~~~~~~~~